micttyoid/Sincere/README.md

-# Sincere: A lightweight PDF Viewer component for Blazor
+# Sincere: A lightweight PDF viewer as Blazor component